Helpful Heat Pumps Tips!

-First tip - all heat pumps are not created equal.
-When you are thinking about buying a new heating or air conditioning system there are many different factors you should consider!
+The first tip – all heat pumps are not created equal.
+When you are thinking about buying a new heating or air conditioning system, there are many different factors you should consider!

-With a cost-effective and dependable heat pump, you can rest-assured that your energy bills will be much lower and your heating/cooling system will require much less maintenance.
-Your system will keep your home at the climate that is most comfortable for you and your family.
-So sit back, set your programmable thermostat and enjoy.
+With a cost-effective and dependable heat pump, you can rest assured that your energy bills will be much lower, and your heating/cooling system will require much less maintenance.
+Your system will keep your home in the climate that is most comfortable for you and your family.
+So sit back, set your programmable thermostat, and enjoy.

 How Does a Heat Pump Work?

-When you are researching the internet you will see a lot of terms that might seem foreign if you are not familiar with the HVAC world.
-We have made a user friendly list to help with any confusion you may have!
+When you are researching on the internet, you will see a lot of terms that might seem foreign if you are not familiar with the HVAC world.
+We have made a user-friendly list to help with any confusion you may have!

 Heat Pump System Terms